MustardOS/mustardos.github.io/help/artwork.md

 ## Advanced Box Art Configuration

 Advanced Box Art Configuration allows for overriding how box art is displayed within content explore.
 Up to 5 images can be displayed.
-Images are loaded from separate sub folders of '/MUOS/info/catalogue/' as defined in the configuration.
+Images are loaded from separate sub folders of `/MUOS/info/catalogue/` as defined in the configuration.
 See examples below.

 ### File Structure

-Configuration files must be created in catalogue folder to enable this feature.
+Configuration files must be created in the catalogue folder to enable this feature.
 You can have one configuration per catalogue folder for example `Sega Mega Drive - Genesis.ini`.
-If a configuration file does not exist for the folder `default.ini` will be used.<br>
+If a configuration file does not exist for the folder then `default.ini` will be used.<br><br>
 **Example File Structure**

 ```